rehierl/node-tree-outliner/3-basic-design/3-5-0-subsection.md

   type-1 or type-2).

 **CLARIFICATION**
 The default scope of an inner section begins and ends inside of, or with the default scope of its parent section.
+Because of that, a parent section is open for as long as one of its inner sections is open.

 * An inner section always ends with, or inside of its parent section:
   That is, because the inner section's parent container never is an